Cartoon-KAPOW!

 You can see the categories on my blog in the picture below.
 Your visitors will use them to find articles on the subjects they want to read about.

-Tags are additional labels that you add to your articles.
-These don’t appear on the main blog page like the categories do, but they’re attached to each individual post and may be searchable if you have a site search box.
+Tags are additional labels you can add to your articles.
+These don’t appear on the main blog page like the categories do, but they’re attached to each individual post and may be searchable.

 Each article can be assigned more than one category and have multiple tags.

-Body copy is the main word content in a piece of copy, excluding the headline, headings, call-outs and other copy features.
+Body copy, or body text, is the main word content in a piece of copy or content, excluding the headline, headings, call-outs and other copy features.
+In this article, the body copy is what you’re reading now.

 Bounce rate